jkcoxson/holly/README.md

 ```

 ## Library

-For your convenience, there is a simple library that abstracts the boilerplate code for writing code for Holly.
+For your convenience, there is a simple library that abstracts the
+boilerplate code for writing code for Holly.
 You can view the library at `holly.py` and place it in your PYTHONPATH.

-### Example
+### Python Example

 ```python
 import holly